0x48piraj/wrong8007/README.md

 # Wrong Boot

-**Wrong Boot** (*codename: `wrong8007`*) is a **programmable dead man's switch** for Linux, living entirely in kernel space.
-Think of it as the software equivalent of a burner phone **OR** a modular kernel trigger framework for last-resort execution.
+**Wrong Boot** (*codename: `wrong8007`*) is a **programmable dead man's switch** for Linux, triggered by events observed inside the kernel.

-Inspired by the [USBKill](https://github.com/hephaest0s/usbkill) project, Wrong Boot rethinks the idea as a modular Linux kernel module.
+Inspired by the [USBKill](https://github.com/hephaest0s/usbkill) project from 2016, Wrong Boot rethinks the idea as a modular Linux kernel module.
 Triggers are independent of execution, allowing the same core to support different activation mechanisms while leaving payloads entirely user-defined.

 This project was revisited and expanded in memory of **[Mark Klein](https://en.wikipedia.org/wiki/Mark_Klein)** (May 2, 1945 - March 8, 2025), the AT&T technician who, in 2006, revealed the existence of warrantless mass surveillance (Secrets of [Room 641A](https://en.wikipedia.org/wiki/Room_641A)) by the NSA.

 Systems can be seized, inspected, or tampered with in seconds.
 By then, the opportunity to decide may already be gone.
 What remains is the decision you made *beforehand*.

 Wrong Boot exists for those situations.
-It monitors predefined conditions from within the kernel and executes the response you chose before that moment arrived.
+It monitors predefined conditions from within the kernel and executes the response you chose _before that moment arrived_.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/d5a0bb9e-a23e-46f8-af5f-bb8e01277dca" alt="demo gif">